AnimatedSwine37/P4G-P4-Style-Text-Boxes/index.md

 These comparisons also include options for my other mod, Hidden Field Names, which I think complements this nicely (and also works nicely on its own).

 ### Comparison
+Note that if a checkbox is greyed out it means there's no screenshot of your currently selected modules with it, try disabling some of them to enable it.
 {% include comparison.html %}

 ### Support Me